6 Signs a Reverse Mortgage is Right for You.

 5. You just finished paying off your mortgage

-If that mortgage has already been paid off, you will have that more much home equity to access when you take out a reverse loan.
-Let?s say you?re 67 years old and have a home valued at $350,000.
+If that mortgage has already been paid off, you will have more home equity to access when you take out a reverse loan.
+Let’s say you’re 67 and have a home valued at $350,000.
 In one scenario, you still owe $38,000 on your mortgage.

-Plug that into our calculator opting for a fixed-rate line of credit loan option, and you would qualify for a total principal limit of $151,342, versus $189,342 if your mortgage was paid off.
+Plug that into our calculator, opting for a fixed-rate line of credit loan option, and you would qualify for a total principal limit of $151,342 versus $189,342 if your mortgage were paid off.

-The difference comes in the amount you can receive upfront at the time the loan closes.
-With an existing ?forward? mortgage, you would have access to about $74,202 at closing.
+The difference comes in the amount you can receive upfront when the loan closes.
+With an existing “forward” mortgage, you can access about $74,202 at closing.

 But without that mortgage balance, your upfront proceeds jump to $112,202.
-Per the rules for the HECM program, you must then wait one year from the time of closing before you can access the remainder of your proceeds.
+Per the HECM program rules, you must wait one year before closing before you can access the remainder of your proceeds.

 6. You are 62!

-The federally insured Home Equity Conversion Mortgage program requires borrowers to be at least 62 years of age in order to qualify for the loan.
+The federally insured Home Equity Conversion Mortgage program requires borrowers to be at least 62 years of age to qualify for the loan.

-Other basic requirements include owning your home outright or with most of your mortgage paid off, maintaining that home as your primary residence, and staying current on property tax and homeowner?s insurance.
+Other essential requirements include owning your home outright or with most of your mortgage paid off, maintaining that home as your primary residence, and staying current on property tax and homeowner’s insurance.

 Summary

-When researching a reverse mortgage, it’s important to speak to your family and trusted financial advisor to weight both the pros and cons.
-Learn more about how a HECM loan might be right for you by contacting one of our top reverse mortgage lenders or check your eligibility with our free reverse mortgage calculator.
+When researching a reverse mortgage, you must consult your family and trusted financial advisor to weigh the pros and cons.
+Learn more about how a HECM loan might be right for you by contacting one of our top reverse mortgage lenders or checking your eligibility with our free reverse mortgage calculator.